The-Pyoneers/cs107-FinalProject/docs/sphinx-docs/index.rst

 complex operators (e.g., arcsin, arctanh, tetration).
 Methods will also be implemented via operator overloading.

+In the Rnode class, grad() method is used to recursively calculate the derivatives.
+This method should be used in code-developing level.
+The users should use methods in RAutoDiff class to get the value and derivatives of the function.

 Methods for RAutoDiff object have been mentioned in the Classes to use section and is illustrated in the demo codes in the How to use section.